About the Journal

 ISPOR Journals: Where to Publish?

 In 2012, ISPOR launched Value in Health Regional Issues as a companion journal to Value in Health.
 A major objective of the new journal was to provide an additional publication outlet for researchers in these regions.
-Value in Health Regional Issues has grown in stature over the years and is now a MEDLINE-indexed journal.
+Value in Health Regional Issues has grown in stature over the years and is now indexed in MEDLINE and the Web of Science and has an impact factor score of 1.4.
 Therefore, the distinction between Value in Health and Value in Health Regional Issues is less clear than initially intended.
 Thus, potential authors from the regions covered by Value in Health Regional Issues may be wondering which journal is most appropriate for submission of their papers.

 For empirical papers, Value in Health might publish some of the first results of the cost-effectiveness or health outcomes gained from a new health technology, since these may be helpful for countries that have not yet evaluated the technology concerned.
 It might also publish papers exploring the impact of an innovative health policy that may be capable of application in other countries.